//Shubha Bala /August 28 / 2012

 Advertisers who are part of AdWords also choose one of three types of ways that they want to target their ads:

-3. Interest-based advertising is when ads are shown to specific audiences based on the advertiser choosing from 1,600 interest categories, and matching them to a specific audience based on a combination of your website’s keywords and the users’ cookies (small files that contain information on other sites they tend to visit, demographic information they may have entered on other websites or social networks, etc.)
+- Interest-based advertising is when ads are shown to specific audiences based on the advertiser choosing from 1,600 interest categories, and matching them to a specific audience based on a combination of your website’s keywords and the users’ cookies (small files that contain information on other sites they tend to visitVisitA single continous set of activity attributable to a cookied browser or user…//read more , demographic information they may have entered on other websites or social networks, etc.)

 To get an overview of how well your ads are performing, click on the Performance Reports tab in your AdSense interface.
-Here you can see your estimated earnings, page views, clicks, PCR (page-clickthrough-rate), CPC (cost-per-click), and page RPM (average amount of money made per 1,000 pageviews) for any date range you choose.
+Here you can see your estimated earnings, page viewsPage ViewsWhen the page is actually seen by the user.
+Some platforms, like Facebook cache…//read more , clicks, PCR (pagePageA document having a specific URL and comprised of a set of associated files.
+A…//read more -clickthrough-rate), CPC (cost-per-click), and page RPM (average amount of money made per 1,000 pageviews) for any date range you choose.

 You can also compare two date ranges.
 This can be useful if you made a change to your ads or site layout and want to see how that might have impacted the performance of your ads.